zentnerlab/STRIPE-seq/Policastro_etal_2020/README.md

 # STRIPE-seq analysis

 ## About
-The scripts and data contained in this repository can be used to reproduce the majority of the images found in the original STRIPE-seq publication (Policastro et al (2020) *Genome Res*, in press.
+The scripts and data contained in this repository can be used to reproduce the majority of the images found in the original STRIPE-seq publication (Policastro et al (2020) *Genome Res*, in press).
 TSS bedgraphs, TSR beds, and RNA-seq bigwigs are available from GEO (GSE142524).

 ## Cloning Repository